Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Introduction

 The extreme case $n=d$ is of special interest and has been studied extensively before, for example in \cite{IO} and \cite{HI}.
 If $\cC$ is given by a $d$-cluster tilting module $M$, it follows that $\cC$ is unique and given by

-where $\tau_d^-$ denotes the $d$-Auslander-Reiten translation.
+where $\tau_d^-$ denotes the $d$-Aus\-lan\-der--Rei\-ten translation.
 In this case $\La$ is called \emph{$d$-rep\-re\-sen\-ta\-tion-fi\-nite} (see \cite{HI2}, \cite{IO2}).
 It is an open question whether all $d$-cluster tilting subcategories are given by $d$-cluster tilting modules.
 Nevertheless, if we assume the existence of a $d$-cluster tilting module $M$ we can obtain further results about $\cC=\add(M)$.
 In particular in this case $\cC$ is directed if and only if $\add(\La)$ is directed.
 Furthermore it is asked in \cite{HIO} if the mere existence of a $d$-cluster tilting module implies that $\add(\La)$ is directed.